hasibzunair/MoNuSAC-ISBI-2020/README.md

 ### Some preliminary results

 Results reported in this table are from the validation set made from the entire training set provided for the challenge.
+These are results of multi-class segmentation of the 4 cell types.

 | Config  | IoU(%) | Dice(%) |
 | ------  | ------ | ------  |